Treatment depends on the type of AMD you have.

 - drops numb the eyes before treatment – most people have minimal discomfort

-- side effects include bleeding in the eye, feeling like there's something in the eye, and eyes being red and irritated
+- side effects include bleeding in the eye, feeling like there's something in the eye, and redness and irritation of the eye

 Photodynamic therapy (PDT)

-- may be recommended alongside eye injections if injections alone don't help
+- may be recommended alongside eye injections if injections alone do not help

 - usually needs to be repeated every few months

 - side effects include temporary vision problems, and the eyes and skin being sensitive to light for a few days or weeks